Requirements

 at least three courses must be at the 2000 level or above. |

-Additional Information and Department Policy
+Additional Information and Department Policies

 - First-year writing seminars do not count toward the major or minor requirements.